Table of Contents

 What qualifies as a property flip under FHA rules?

-It’s not the property that has requirements, it’s the timeline.
-Any property can be considered a flip if it’s owned for fewer than 90 days.
+The requirements for a flip lie with the timeline rather than the property.
+Any property can be considered a flip if it’s owned for less than 90 days.

 Can FHA borrowers purchase a recently flipped property?

-FHA borrowers are allowed to purchase a recently flipped property as long as the owner of record has owned the property for at least 90 days.
-The amount they’re purchasing it for has a limit of 100% of the original value if purchased between 91 and 180 days after the original owner’s purchase, or else they’ll need an additional appraisal.
-After 180 days, the extra appraisal is asked for at the FHA’s discretion.
+FHA borrowers are allowed to purchase a recently flipped property as long as the owner of record has had the property for at least 90 days.
+Additional appraisal is needed if the property is purchased between 91 and 180 days after the current owner’s purchase and costs 100% or more over the current owner’s purchase price.
+After 180 days, extra appraisal is asked for at the FHA’s discretion.

 How is the 90-day flipping period calculated?

-The FHA counts 90 days from the settlement date of the current owner to the day the new purchase contract is executed.
+The FHA counts the time between the settlement date of the current owner and the day the new purchase contract is executed.
+If that time period is less than 90 days, you won’t be able to use an FHA loan to finance the property.

 Photo credit: iStock/warrengoldswain